top of page

 HISTORY

-The Raccoon River Valley Trail uses the former right-of-way of a railroad built in the 1870s and early ’80s to connect the city of Des Moines with the Iowa Great Lakes region in the northwest part of the state.
+The Raccoon River Valley Trail (RRVT) uses the former right-of-way of a railroad built in the late 19th century to connect the city of Des Moines with the Iowa Great Lakes region in the northwest part of the state.

 The first rail company involved was the Des Moines Western Railroad Company, which became part of the Wabash, St. Louis & Pacific Railroad.
 The line opened in 1881 as a narrow-gauge railroad.
 But a decade later, the Chicago, Milwaukee, St. Paul & Pacific Railroad – known in short form as the “Milwaukee Road” – had taken it over and widened it to standard gauge.

-CIECO, the Iowa Trails Council, and the Conservation Boards from Dallas and Guthrie Counties came to an agreement in late ’87 to allow the development of a multi-use trail on the right-of-way.
+CIECO, the Iowa Trails Council, and the Conservation Boards from Dallas and Guthrie counties came to an agreement later that year to allow the development of a multi-use trail on the right-of-way.
 Initially the idea was that the power company could reclaim the route for development of a new railroad, should a need develop for a new power plant to be built along the right-of-way in west central Iowa.
-Until there was such a need, the conservation boards and other trails advocates were authorized to develop the trail.

 SUPPORT